pkandathil/exercise-clinic-reviews/rowing_clinic_cfw10_15_08_2015.md

 We learned the basics of how to use to "erg".
 How to strap in, set your feet, setup the drag factor and how high to place the monitor.

 ### Technique ###
 First we set a baseline for a 500m split.
-Then we worked on technique and redid that baseline.
+Then we worked on technique and reset that baseline.
 Hence you could see the changes/improvements

 ### Common Mistakes ###
 They reviewed common mistakes that rowers make in their strokes.
 All of us were able to identify with one of more of these issues.
 It helped us see why it was wrong and how we can fix it.

 ### Drills ###
 Besides working on the technique we were taught drills that we can use on a regular basis to improve our technique.

 Warms up:
 * Arms only
 * Arms and body